CleverCloud/documentation/content/doc/administrate/clamav.md

 ## Additional configurations

 `CC_CLAMAV_MAXTHREADS`: Maximum number of threads running at the same time.
 `CC_CLAMAV_MAXQUEUE`: Maximum number of queued items.

-If you have special needs, you can make a request on our technical support:
+If you have special needs, you can make a request on [Clever Cloud Support](https://console.clever-cloud.com/ticket-center-choice).

-* <support@clever-cloud.com>